A saved draft was found on this device.

 Generate & export brief

-Review the generated brief and export it in the format the writer needs.
+Check the brief's strength, run the quality check, then export in the format the writer needs.

 Writing Brief